Frederick Bates (entomologist)

-Frederick Bates (18 November 1829 – 6 October 1903) was a British brewer and entomologist, known for his collection of Tenebrionoidea (Heteromera).
+Frederick Bates (18 November 1829 – 6 October 1903) was a British brewer and entomologist.
+He specialized in beetles and is known for his substantial collection of Tenebrionoidea (Heteromera).
 Frederick DuCane Godman purchased this collection of 22,390 specimens; the collection was subsequently sold to the Natural History Museum, London in 1881 and 1897.
 Until the 1890s, he collected beetle specimens from Great Britain; this collection was later owned by Basil Samuel Williams (nephew of Benjamin Samuel Williams).
 Bates managed the Eagle Brewery in Leicester before co-founding the Leicester Brewing & Malting Co. in June 1890.

-Bates was born in Leicester on 18 November 1829 and died in Chiswick on 6 October 1903.
+Bates was born in Leicester, on 18 November 1829, and died in Chiswick, on 6 October 1903, aged 73.